Oripi/wix-covid-wishlist/README.md

 	repeater.show();
 }
 ```
-as you can see we get the items from the `backend` and set them as the data for the grid. but we're still missing the function that binds the data to each row item. we'll do that right now.
+As you can see we get the items from the `backend` and set them as the data for the grid, but we're still missing the function that binds the data to each row item.
+We'll do that right now.
 ```javascript
 function onWishlistItemReady($item, wishlistItem) {
 	// the referenced product is in the wishlist item since we included it in query